-If a volunteer is not engaging in regulated activity and is therefore supervised at all times, e.g. a parents accompanying their children on a school trip, the school will undertake a risk assessment and use their professional judgement and experience, when deciding whether to seek an enhanced DBS check.
+If a volunteer is not engaging in regulated activity and is therefore supervised at all times, e.g. a parent accompanying their children on a school trip, the school will undertake a risk assessment and use their professional judgement and experience, when deciding whether to seek an enhanced DBS check.
 A barred list check is legally not allowed under these circumstances.

-13.10 School Governors
+12.10 School Governors

-Governing bodies must apply for an enhanced criminal records certificate for any governor who does not already hold one.
-They must do this by 1 September 2016 where a governor was elected before 1 April 2016 and within 21 days of appointment or election if a governor is elected or appointed after 1 April 2016.
+Governing bodies must apply for an enhanced criminal records certificate for any Governor who does not already hold one.
+They must do this by 1 September 2016 where a Governor was elected before 1 April 2016 and within 21 days of appointment or election if a Governor is elected or appointed after 1 April 2016.

-All new governors will be asked to declare their overseas history and where necessary, complete a risk assessment.
-Existing governors will also/will not be required to complete an overseas criminal history risk assessment in line with our agreed school procedures.
+All new Governors will be asked to declare their overseas history and where necessary, complete a risk assessment.
+Existing Governors will also/will not be required to complete an overseas criminal history risk assessment in line with our agreed school procedures.

-All governors must also undergo a S128 check to confirm any directions which may have been made against them by the Secretary of State.
+All Governors must also undergo a S128 check to confirm any directions which may have been made against them by the Secretary of State.
 This check will be carried out using the NCTL Teacher Service Portal (formerly known as the Employer Access Online service).

-13.11 Contractors
+12.11 Contractors

 The Reception staff and /or a member of the Premises Team will always check the identity of contractors upon their arrival in the school.
+All visitors sign in and out at Reception to confirm the company they work for and to have a photograph of them taken for our records.